AlxV07/ActionAutomator/README.md

 ### Overview:

 ActionAutomator is a Java Swing GUI Application which enables users to bind global-keybinds to user-defined actions.
+Actions are saved in the generated User-Home-Directory/.actionAutomator directory

 Definitions to understand the above statement: